Suburbicon: Plot

 That night, as the protracted protest at the Mayers' home turns into a riot, Cooper returns to talk with Gardner.
 He tells Gardner that he knows the nature of his and Margaret's insurance-fraud plan and attempts to blackmail them into giving him their entire payout in exchange for his silence.
 Margaret poisons his coffee with lye, and Gardner bashes his head in with a fireplace poker to finish him off.
 Gardner leaves to hide the body, trailed by Sloan.

 Margaret attempts to kill Nicky with a poisoned sandwich and milk after she catches him calling his Uncle Mitch for help, but he refuses to leave his room.
 Louis enters and strangles Margaret to death.
 He heads upstairs to murder Nicky, but Mitch arrives just in time and shoots Louis dead.
 Mitch gives Nicky his gun and hides the boy in a closet before succumbing to a stab wound inflicted by Louis.

 On the way home from disposing of Cooper's body, Gardner is taunted by Sloan, who is suddenly hit and killed by a fire truck that was speeding to a fire started by the rioters at the Mayers' home.
 At his own house, he discovers the bodies of Margaret, Mitch, and Louis, and finds Nicky in the closet.
 Gardner offers Nicky a choice: to go along with his plan to take the insurance money and run away to Aruba, or die, with Gardner claiming his son was yet another of Louis' victims.

 The next morning, Gardner is dead, having consumed the poisoned sandwich and milk during his conversation with Nicky.
-Nicky calmly goes outside to play ball with Andy, the young son of the Mayer whom he has befriended, while his parents and a few members of the community clean up the mess left in the wake of the riot.
+Nicky calmly goes outside to play ball with Andy, the young son of the Mayer family whom he has befriended, while his parents and a few members of the community clean up the mess left in the wake of the riot.